What’s holding charities back from digital? – your views

 Leah Lockhart, Service Design and User Research at design agency Snook makes the point that knowledge, skills and confidence with digital come from having access to the right resources.

 And lack of resource for up to date hardware/software, renewing these resources.
 Knowledge, skill, ability to be confident with ‘digital’ is linked to what ppl have available to work with.
 Not much use training people to do things they can’t do when they are back at their desk.

 — Leah Lockhart (@LockhartL) August 3, 2018

-Registered charities can access donated licenses for software products on Tech Trust’s tt-exchange platform, although hardware for charities is more difficult to source.
+Registered charities can access donated licenses for software products on Charity Digital’s Charity Digital Exchange platform, although hardware for charities is more difficult to source.
 This website lists a number of UK suppliers.